SamOBrienOlinger/drf-spoodle-space/README.md

 - 🔗 **[Deployed site](https://spoodlespace.herokuapp.com/)**
 - 💻 **[Frontend GitHub repo](https://github.com/SamOBrienOlinger/spoodle-space-pp5)**

-> 🚧 **Site Temporarily Unavailable Due to Database Migration**
-> I am currently migrating the database from ElephantSQL to a new provider (e.g. Supabase or AWS RDS).
-This may cause brief downtime.
-Thank you for your patience!
+---
+> 🚧 **Site is Available on Desktop, but Temporarily Unavailable on Mobile Devices.
+This is due a necessary Database Migration as a result of ElephantSQL's End of Life.
+The website has since been moved to Heroku's PostgreSQL database service**
+>
 ---

 ## Summary